-ACTIONS TAKEN BY THE TRUSTEE OVER THE 12 MONTHS 31 DECEMBER 2020 How does the Trustee undertake engagement activities in respect of the investments?
+AREA COVERED BY TRUSTEE POLICY ACTIONS TAKEN BY THE TRUSTEE OVER THE 12 THE POLICY AS PER THE SIP MONTHS TO 31 DECEMBER 2020 2 How does the Trustee undertake engagement activities in respect of the investments?
 (Including the methods by which, and the circumstances under which, the Trustee would monitor and engage with relevant persons about relevant matters).
-The Trustee considers how ESG, climate change and stewardship is integrated within investment processes in monitoring the funds offered to members.
+The Trustees consider how ESG, climate change and stewardship is integrated within investment processes in monitoring the funds offered to members.
 Monitoring is undertaken on a regular basis and is documented at least annually.
 The Trustee included on Section 3.4 of the SIP a table that sets out their approach to implementation and engagement.
 The list provided on the table is not exhaustive, but covers the main areas considered by the Trustee.
 The Trustee meets with 1-2 of the underlying investment managers at each quarterly investment committee meeting and challenges decisions made including voting history and engagement activity, to try to ensure the best performance over the medium to long term.
-In addition, on an annual basis, it is the Trustee's policy to note the ESG policies of each of the underlying managers in the DC Section along with their voting and engagement records.
+In addition, on an annual basis, it is the Trustee's policy to review the ESG policies of each of the underlying managers in the DC Section along with their voting and engagement records.
 As the Plan invests in pooled funds, the Trustee requires its underlying investment managers to engage with the investee companies.
-Engagement for the DC Section's investment managers are summarised in Appendix B. Engagement activity was requested from AVC providers but has not been received at the completion date of this statement.
+Engagement for the DC Section's investment managers are summarised in Appendix B. Engagement activity was requested from AVC providers but it has not been received at the completion date of this statement.